What is a bargain and sale deed?

 There are several other types of property deeds in addition to bargain and sale and quitclaim deeds, including a warranty deed.

-A “general” warranty deed is the most protective form of deed, since it indicates that the seller owns the property, has the right to transfer it and warrants against any claims, Maribojoc says.
+A “general” warranty deed is the most protective form of deed, since it indicates that the seller owns the property, has the right to transfer it and warrants against any claims since the beginning of the property’s record, Maribojoc says.
+In some states, the use of certain terms like “convey and warrants” is an indication of a general warranty deed.

 A “special” warranty deed has the same characteristics, except that it generally only warrants against claims arising during the period of ownership of the seller.